Hitakashi/Hitbox-Chat-Doc/connection.md

 #### Post-Server Connection

-Once you are connected to the server you should recieve a `1::`
+Once you are connected to the server you should recieve a `1::`, after that you need to send a joinChannel message along with whatever else you want.
+You will also recieve a `2::` every so often and should respond with a `2::`